 Copies of this documentation shall be made available to the Council on request.

 At least one month prior to the commencement of any cleanfilling activity authorised by this consent the consent holder shall submit a Cleanfill Management Plan to the Canterbury Regional Council, Attention: RMA Monitoring and Compliance Manager.
-The purpose of the CMP is to describe the methods to achieve conditions 14), 15), 16), 17) and 18) of this consent.
+The purpose of the CMP is to describe the methods to achieve conditions 14) to 18) of this consent.
 The CMP shall be prepared in accordance with Section 8.1 and Appendix B of "A Guide to the Management of Cleanfills", Ministry for the Environment, January 2002, and shall include but not be limited to the following:

 Describing the content and purpose of the CMP;